Aikon-platform/aiiinotate/docs/specifications/7_aikon.md

     - this behaviour is implemented by SAS but results are paginated which requires to run several queries
 - get the total number of annotations in a single manifest ([code](https://github.com/Aikon-platform/aikon/blob/cc8430c52e205e6a1c04c4ae84f69126fb5a3bda/front/app/webapp/utils/iiif/annotation.py#L648))
 - get all annotations for a specific canvas
-- get all annotations for a range of canvased
+- get all annotations for a range of canvases
 - have several "export format" for an annotation:
     - IIIF annotation of course
       ```